mmoehabb/zigsdl/README.md

 ### Version 0.2.0

 #### Features
-- [ ] Make scenes behave like cameras; they can zoom in and out, and even move in the four directions.
+- [ ] Make scenes behave like cameras; they can zoom in and out, and move in the four directions.
-- ...
+- [ ] Add loop and volume control in the AudioPlayer.

 #### Drawables
 - [ ] Implement a drawable for each common geometric shape.
+- [ ] Implement interactive UI drawables: Button, TextInput, Select, and Checkbox.
-- [ ] Implement _Button_ drawable.
+- [ ] Implement SVG Drawable.
-- ...

 #### Scripts
 - [ ] Implement _Rigidbody_ script; it should, at minimum, specify the mass of the object, detect collisions, and apply gravity.
 - [ ] Implement _Collision_ script; any two objects with this script, and one of them is a rigid-body, they shall not overlap.
-- ...
+- [ ] Implement AudioSource and AudioListener scripts.
+The general idea is that whenever an AudioSource commence to play an audio, it searches for an AudioListener in the same scene.
+Once it find one, it plays the audio with the volumes of its channels twisted according to the distance between the two objects (one carries the source, and another carries the listener).
+- [ ] Write Animation and Animator scripts.

 #### Examples
+- [ ] Write SVG Example.
 - [ ] Develop a [Pong game](https://www.ponggame.org/).
-- ...
+- [ ] Develop a Sokoban game.